6.5 Reductions

 xn from a totally ordered universe, is there a pair i ≠ j such that

+and algebraic decision tree model.
 O(N log N) easy by sorting.

-Solution 1: Given N distinct values.
+Solution 1 (comparison tree model): Given N distinct values.
 Let ai be ith smallest element.
 In any comparison based algorithm for the problem, we must compare ai against ai-1; otherwise the algorithm could not distinguish between the case ai-1 < ai and ai-1 = ai.
 Consider two different permutations of the N elements.
 There is an element ai where ai-1 precedes ai in the first permutation but ai-1 precedes ai in the second.
 Since every comparison based algorithm must compare ai and ai-1, the algorithm runs differently on the two permutations.
 Thus, there are at leats N! leaves. reference

-Solution 2: suppose the elements are all distinct and a_1 < a_2 < ... < a_N.
+Solution 2 (comparison tree model): suppose the elements are all distinct and a_1 < a_2 < ... < a_N.
 Any correct algorithm for element distinctness must compare a_i with a_i+1 for each i < N. If not, then the algorithm would produce the same output if we changed a_i+1 to a_i (but this would change the answer from no duplicates to has duplicates).
 The set of compares the algorithm uses forms a DAG.
 Find the total order (in linear time) and this gives the sorted order.
 Thus, the algorithm can be used for sorting distinct elements and the sorting lower bound applies.

 - 3-SUM.